D-J-Harris/chef/README.md

 - `debug_print_code` - print out the disassembled chunk at the end of the compile step
 - `debug_trace_execution` - print out each disassembled instruction during the interpret step
+- `debug_trace_gc` - print out the drops to explicitly heap-allocated objects that occur throughout the programme

 ## TODO